 Should the HDRC decline to approve a proposal, the members will facilitate working with the appropriate administrative units to determine whether the proposer has alternative options within the guidelines of this policy and in accordance with appropriate human subject and privacy protections to proceed.

 The proposer may resubmit the revision for consideration.
-If a declined after such further review and consideration, the matter may be referred and appealed to the chairs of the HDRC for still further review and consideration.
+If declined after such additional review and consideration, the matter may be referred and appealed to the chairs of the HDRC for still further review and consideration.

 The following are required when proposing a disclosure:

-2. Details of the data to be disclosed (i.e., discrete data elements, as well as the Data sources – both at the institutional level, systems/database level)
+- Details of the data to be disclosed (i.e., specific discrete data elements, as well as the data sources – both at the institutional and systems/database levels)

-Please read the information here and use the button below to propose a disclosure when ready.
-You will be taken to the Office of Health Information and Data Science’s single-intake form for services.
-Please select “Request for Initial Joint Governance Review” for consideration by the HDRC and allow five business days for this initial review.
+Please read the information here and use the button below to propose a disclosure for committee review when ready.
+You will be taken to the Human Data Review Committee (HDRC) Proposal Intake form.
+Kindly allow five business days for initial review.

 Contact hdrc@wustl.edu with any questions.